example42/puppet-sudo/README.md

 ## USAGE
 The configuration of the sudoers file(s) can be done following different approches:
-- Manage directly the /etc/sudoers file with the source or template arguments
+- Manage directly the /etc/sudoers file with the source, template or content arguments
 - Manage the whole /etc/sudoers.d/ directory content with the source_dir argument
 - Manage single entries in /etc/sudoers.d/ with the sudo::directive define (and eventually the main /etc/sudoers file with custom source/template)